bitcoin/bitcoin/doc/build-unix.md

 	--disable-upnp-default   (the default) UPnP support turned off by default at runtime --enable-upnp-default    UPnP support turned on by default at runtime

-IPv6 support may be disabled by setting:

-	--disable-ipv6           Disable IPv6 support

 Licenses of statically linked libraries:
  Berkeley DB   New BSD license with additional requirement that linked
                software must be free open source